akfite/ReferenceFrame3d/README.md

     r = 6378137; % earth equatorial radius, meters
     refpoint = [30 -119 0]; % axis origin point (lat lon alt)

-    % we want our plot to appear with origin = (0,0,0) at our local reference point with
+    % we want our plot to appear with origin = (0,0,0) at our fixed reference point with
     % basis vectors aligned to ENU.  since we are basically just saying that E=[1 0 0],
     % N=[0 1 0], and U=[0 0 1], this is just the identity transform (until we add more frames)
     axis_enu = ReferenceFrame3d();